 TO SEE | WINE

-If you are a wine lover, you are at the right spot in our region.
-Languedoc is the largest wine-producing region in France and one of the biggest of the world.
+If you are a wine lover, then our region is the right spot for you.
+Languedoc is the largest wine-producing region in France and one of the biggest in the world.
 For a long time, the quality of the wine was not outstanding.
 In fact, Languedoc wine was known to be cheap bulk wine.
-Due to the industrialisation of the 19th century, there was a huge demand for wine.
-This meant that it was more about quantity rather than quality.
+Due to industrialisation in the 19th century, there was a huge demand for wine.
+This meant that it became more about quantity rather than quality.
 During that time, Languedoc-Roussillon was the largest wine-growing region in the world.

 Quality over quantity

-Fortunately, some wine farmers preferred quality over quantity and started to produce a wine that actually tasted good.
+Fortunately, some wine farmers preferred quality over quantity and started to produce wines that actually tasted good.
 They created the “Vin de Pays d’Oc” classification in the late 1980s, as there was no “Appellation d’Origine Contrôlée” (AOC) yet.
-Since that time the quality of Languedoc wines became higher and higher and a lot of tasty and exciting wines are being produced.
+Since that time the quality of Languedoc wines has become better and better, and a lot of tasty and exciting wines are now being produced.

 Tasting and eating

 Besides tasting wines, you can also have a bite to eat.
 For some time now I have spotted actual food trucks in the South of France.
-Also at Vinisud, you will find them, together with some restaurants at the fair itself.
+You will also find them at Vinisud, as well as some restaurants at the fair itself.
 In addition, you can attend all kinds of tastings and conferences.
 Do take a look at the site before you go for more info.